Mental health services

 - examination, treatment and rehabilitation for mental health disorders

-Treatment chiefly uses outpatient and primary social and health services.
+Treatment chiefly uses outpatient and primary health services.
 Mental health services are also organised under specialised health care at psychiatric clinics and psychiatric hospital care.

 Access to treatment